micheleb/ds-stuff/README.md

 I use [`asdf`](https://asdf-vm.com/) to manage node/npm/ruby versions, so you'll find a `.tool-versions` file to setup your node versions inside each folder (yes, they use different node versions).

+The projects are pretty much what you get after setting up your workspace as describe by the Storybook guides, using `react-vite` for the Web setup, and the default Expo template for the React Native one.
+Plus, I fixed a couple of issues with dependencies that each project had.
+Enjoy! 🚀

 # Interesting links

 - [Storybook's guide on Design Systems](https://storybook.js.org/tutorials/design-systems-for-developers/react/en/introduction/)